u-Kuro/KSH-Token/ReadMe.md

 ## Additional (For Metacrafters Requirement)

-- `transactionID`: Just a custome identifier for the application.
+- `transactionID`: Just a custom identifier for the application.

 - `LogString`: Emitted when a string message needs to be logged.